zackhitch/Computer-Architecture-One/LS8-SPEC.md

 Issue the interrupt number stored in the given register.

-This will set the _n_th bit in the IS register to the value in the given register.
+This will set the _n_th bit in the `IS` register to the value in the given register.

 Machine code:
 ```
-00011001 00000rrr
+01001010 00000rrr
 ```

 ### IRET